 - Lyme disease (from tick bites).

-- Encephalopathies such as Rocky Mountain Spotted Fever that get into the spinal cord.
+- Encephalopathies such as Rocky Mountain Spotted Fever get into the spinal cord.

 - Toxoplasmosis, associated with cats, is related to an increase in schizophrenia and in suicides.
 Toxoplasmosis may even trigger a change in personality.